ShuntaYorimoto/hcrkit/README.md

 1. Prepare for conda

-   hcrkit can be easily set up using conda, so it is recommended preparation of environment for using conda.
-If you use Windows machine, Windows Subsystem for Linux and Ubuntu are also required.
+   hcrkit can be easily set up using conda, so it is recommended to prepare environment for using conda.
+If you use a Windows machine, Windows Subsystem for Linux and Ubuntu are also required.

 2. Clone the repository